FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/index.md

 ### Lightning Web Component

-Using the LWC from code (e.g., from within another LWC) looks like this:
+Using the LWC from code (e.g. from within another LWC) looks like this:

 ```
 <friendlycaptcha-widget